From the Principal

 All staff work with parents and partner with community groups and clubs to develop the whole child.
 Cottesloe Primary is a smaller school by design, giving staff the opportunity to get to know your child and their family, which contributes to building strong relationships that optimize learning outcomes for students.

-Our Leadership program for our Year 6 students, has our students involved in genuine projects and roles which help them develop civic, personal, organisational skills and attributes.
-The Year 6 Leadership Camp takes place in Week 2 of Term 1.
+Our Leadership program, for our Year 6 students, has our students involved in genuine projects and roles which help them develop civic, personal, organizational skills and attributes.
+The Year 6 Leadership Camp takes place in week 3 of Term 1.

 Cottesloe Primary’s Mindful Breathing Program involves students practicing techniques that have proven to develop focus, emotional regulation and wellbeing.
 We want students to understand how their brain works and how they can make choices about what to focus on and to choose positive thinking.